 “Organic country…both delicate and edgy… For the lo-fi country enthusiast.” – Maverick Magazine

 Mills spent 2005-2010 leading the Americana band, The Starlings.
-But with the release of Cat & Mouse, and 2012’s Trick of the Eye, Mills continues to push the edges wider to incorporate classic sounds of early rock ‘n’ roll, country and soulful songwriting.
+She and Tom Parker also perform as an acoustic duo.
+Mills continues to push the edges wider to incorporate classic sounds of early rock ‘n’ roll, country and soulful songwriting.
 The band’s repertoire maintains an urban country style filled with melodic interplay and layers of pedal steel and electric guitar set against the backdrop of the Pacific Northwest.

 In both her solo career and with The Starlings, Mills has garnered extensive reviews, chart-listings and favor both here and abroad.
 Trick of the Eye landed on Seattle Weekly’s Best Country Albums for 2012, and she was called by The Stranger’s Paul Constant, “Seattle’s liveliest country-flavored act since Neko Case.”
 She has supported such artists as Todd Snider, The Avett Brothers, Fred Eaglesmith, The Wood Brothers, and Eilen Jewell.
 She also provides backing vocals on multiple recordings – including Zoe Muth and the Lost High Roller’s 2011 release, Starlight Hotel, and 2012 release, Old Gold.
 Find more press here.